annleez/patent_search_scraper/README.md

 dslr", it will do all of the above to evaluate your terms as (acronym form, expanded form), *using the given acronym to determine the Boolean query*.
-Ex. term 1 ("dslr camera"), term 2 ("digital single lens reflex camera"), and a Boolean combination of terms ("(dslr OR digital single lens reflex) AND camera")
+Ex. term 1 ("dslr camera"), term 2 ("digital single lens reflex camera"), and a Boolean combination of terms ("(dslr OR digital single lens reflex) camera")

 Given a *single-term query*, the scraper will log results for that query, but the rows corresponding to other terms and distance analysis will remain blank.